dnsimple/dnsimple-support/content/articles/record-notes.md

    <!--- needs screenshot -->

-1. To add a note to an existing record, click the **Add Note** icon on the right side, and type your note.
+1. To add a note to an existing record, click the **Add Note** icon on the right side, and enter your note.

    <!--- needs screenshot -->